6 SIGNS TO SPOT A COWBOY BUILDER

 What to do if...
 You've fallen victim to a rogue trader

-If you suspect you have hired a builder who isn’t meeting the agreed terms and conditions, whose work isn’t of high enough standard, or if they fail to show up on site, then the first thing to do is to try and speak to the builder.
+If you suspect you have hired a builder who isn’t meeting the agreed terms and conditions, who’s work isn’t of high enough standard, or if they fail to show up on site then the first thing to do is to try and speak to the builder.
 Keeping communication going is key to ensuring any queries or concerns are addressed.

 Reporting a problem to Trading Standards